 - 2 medium peaches, cut in half and pits removed (peeling optional)

 - 2 tablespoons granulated sugar

 - 1 teaspoon lemon juice

 - Preheat the oven to 400F degrees.
-Line an 8x8 or 9x9 pan with foil and lightly grease the foil.
+Line an 8x8 pan with foil and lightly grease the foil with cooking spray.

 - In a small bowl, whisk together the 1/4 cup sugar, cinnamon, and melted butter.

 - Sprinkle 2 teaspoons sugar on top of the dumplings then cut a slit into the top of each to allow steam to escape.
 Bake 25 minutes or until golden brown.
-Cool 15 minutes before serving with raspberry sauce and ice cream.
+Cool 15 minutes before serving with raspberry sauce.

-- In a blender or food processor, puree the raspberries, water, sugar, and lemon juice.
+- In a blender, blend together the raspberries, water, sugar, and lemon juice.
 Strain into a bowl, pressing on the solids to extract as much liquid as possible.
 Pour on top of warm dumplings.

 Source: Adapted from Pillsbury